-Founded in 2003, Be & Cheery sells a wide array of refreshments including nuts, dried fruits, meat snacks, baked goods and confectionery mainly through major e-commerce platforms in China.
+Founded in 2003, Be & Cherry sells a wide array of refreshments including nuts, dried fruits, meat snacks, baked goods and confectionery mainly through major e-commerce platforms in China.
 Its data-led approach and flexibility in sourcing have helped lift its revenue to Rmb5 billion last year.
-Be & Cheery contributed about three quarters of Haoxiangni’s revenues and all of its profit last year.
+Be & Cherry contributed about three quarters of Haoxiangni’s revenues and all of its profit last year.

 But the sale can be rationalised on two fronts.
-First, it enabled Haoxiangni to exit an investment with a 400% return (it bought Be & Cheery for Rmb962 million in 2016).
-Second, it was struggling to fund Be & Cheery’s offline expansion, whereas major rivals such as Anhui-based Three Squirrels and Wuhan-based Bestore have both replenished their war chests with IPOs recently (see WiC460).
+First, it enabled Haoxiangni to exit an investment with a 400% return (it bought Be & Cherry for Rmb962 million in 2016).
+Second, it was struggling to fund Be & Cherry’s offline expansion, whereas major rivals such as Anhui-based Three Squirrels and Wuhan-based Bestore have both replenished their war chests with IPOs recently (see WiC460).

 According to Guotai Junan, a local brokerage, Bestore is the only snack company in China to make a huge success of ‘New Retail’ so far.
 With 2,237 bricks-and-mortar points of sale, it earns 55% of its revenue offline, and 45% online.
 This balanced approach is applied in its supply chain, which spreads across 30 countries and over 2,500 suppliers says China Business Network.